 But honestly, I hate grocery shopping and that was more than I wanted to be there!
 So, I've found that 10 days works best for our family (& me!).

-Try out a couple different ways and see what works best for you and your family.
+Try out a couple of different ways and see what works best for you and meal planning for a family.

 Meal Planning TIP #3

 Think about what's on the schedule during the dates you are planning for.